Difference between MySQL and PostgreSQL

 Difference between MySQL and PostgreSQL:

-|1.||It is the most popular Database./td>||It is the most advanced Database.|
+|1.||It is the most popular Database.||It is the most advanced Database.|

-|2.||It is a relational based DBMS.||It is an object based relational DBMS||3.||It is ACID complaint only when using with InnoDB and NDB cluster engines||It is ACID complaint from the ground up.|
+|3.||It is an ACID-compliant only when used with InnoDB and NDB cluster engines||It is an ACID-compliant from the ground up.|

-|4.||Implementation language is C/C++.||Implementation language is C.|
+|4.||The implementation language is C/C++.||The implementation language is C.|

 |6.||GUI tool provided is MySQL Workbench||PgAdmin is provided|

-|7.||It does not support partial, bitmap and expression indexes.||It supports all of these|
+|7.||It does not support partial, bitmap, and expression indexes.||It supports all of these|

 |8.||It doesn’t provide support for Materialised views and Table inheritance.||PostgreSQL provides both of them.|

-|9.||SQL only support Standard data types.||It support Advanced data types such as arrays, hstore and user defined types.|
+|9.||SQL only supports Standard data types.||It supports Advanced data types such as arrays, hstore, and user-defined types.|

 |10.||SQL provides limited MVCC support ( in InnoDB)||Full MVCC support.|